Which Bronze Age Civilization Would Be Better to Live In: Egypt or Mesopotamia? – Writing Activity

 Tip(s)

-– When making their decision between Egypt of Mesopotamia, encourage students to think about their values.
+– When making their decision between Egypt or Mesopotamia, encourage students to think about their values.
 Do students value art or technology more highly?
 Social stability or social mobility?
 How might a student’s gender or other identities impact their choice?

 Opener (5-15 minutes)

-1. Spark student interest by posing one or both of the following questions to the whole class and conducting a brief discussion around students’ answers:
+- Spark student interest by posing one or both of the following questions to the whole class and conducting a brief discussion around students’ answers:

-• Which do you think is more important for a society: being the best at arts, culture, and science, or being the most powerful militarily?
+- Which do you think is more important for a society: being the best at arts, culture, and science, or being the most powerful militarily?

-• Which society would you rather live in: a freer society, or a more stable, secure society?
+- Which society would you rather live in: a freer society, or a more stable, secure society?

-2. Explain that these are good questions to consider when dealing with today’s topic: Which Bronze-Age civilization would be better to live in: Egypt or Mesopotamia?
+- Explain that these are good questions to consider when dealing with today’s topic: Which Bronze-Age civilization would be better to live in: Egypt or Mesopotamia?
 Inform students that they will use this class period to prepare for and possibly begin composing an individual writing assignment on the topic.

 Optional extension: Activate knowledge by showing the TEDed videos “A day in the life of an ancient Babylonian business mogul” and “A day in the life of an ancient Egyptian doctor.”